 Preheat the oven to 400° F.

-In a 9-inch cake pan spread 4 tablespoons of butter thickly over the surface.
-Sprinkle with the brown sugar.
-Distribute the pears, curved side down, over the surface of the brown sugar mixture.
-Scatter with the cranberries.
-Set aside.
+In a 9-inch cake pan, spread 4 tablespoons of butter thickly over the surface.
+Sprinkle with the brown sugar and distribute the pears, curved side down, over the surface.
+Scatter with the cranberries; set aside.

-Mix the flour, cinnamon, baking powder, salt and granulated sugar in a bowl and add the butter-egg-milk mixture.
-Beat until smooth, and stir in the almond or vanilla extract.
-Pour the batter over the pears and bake for about 35 to 40 minutes, or until a toothpick comes out clean.
+Mix the flour, cinnamon, baking powder, salt and granulated sugar in a bowl and add the butter mixture.
+Beat until smooth and stir in the almond or vanilla extract.
+Pour the batter over the pears and bake for 35 to 40 minutes, or until a toothpick comes out clean.
 Let the pan cool for 5 minutes then turn out onto a serving plate.

 Serve with whipped cream or ice cream.